ChamodiDH/Industrial_Training_Project_Contract-Management-System/README.md

  Contract Management System

- This system is a part of Construction management system which we selected as the Industrial Training Project in the 2nd Year 2nd Semester of SLIIT.
+ This system is a Construction management system which we selected as the Industrial Training Project in the 2nd Year 2nd Semester of SLIIT.
  This project was done using ASP.net frame work with C#.
 MSSQL was used as the database.
  This Contract Management System which is a sub system of construction management system was done by me.
 According to this system Contract manager prepare estimations of raw materials and labour.Contract manager can update the details of a paricular estimation and if necessasary can delete old estimations as well.